 PassCamp offers support through a dedicated email address, a chat widget on the website, and a Help Center with links to frequently asked questions and a YouTube video channel.

 The chat widget doesn't indicate whether it's 24/7, but as it said "Last active recently" when we tested it and we didn't get a reply for two hours, it seems like it's probably not.
 There's no telephone number or indication of operating hours.

 PassCamp is made by a web development firm with offices in the US, Lithuania, and Sweden, so it's likely that hours of operation will align with those offices.

 PassCamp is a relative newcomer to the password management market and there are many alternatives from which to choose.

-Zoho Vault, for example, has plans for teams starting at $1/month per user and includes similar features to PassCamp.
-However, it also comes with integrations with third-party apps like Gmail, Dropbox, and Office 365.
+Zoho Vault (opens in new tab), for example, has cheaper plans for teams and includes similar features to PassCamp.
+However, it also integrates with third-party apps like Gmail, Dropbox, and Microsoft 365.

-Bitwarden has free and paid plans for both personal and business users, with the Team plan costing $5/month for five users.
+Bitwarden (opens in new tab) has free and paid plans for both personal and business users.
 Premium plans include reports highlighting weak passwords and unsecured websites, and whether an email address has been compromised in a known data breach.

 PassCamp is easy to set up and use and boasts impressive security features.
 Being completely browser-based means it's a cross-platform solution.
 And its sharing features, history log, and the ability to have unlimited guests will be great for teams.
 But in general, PassCamp doesn't have as many features as other password managers.